paintception/MINeRVA/README.md

 ### Scope
 This repository contains all the code that can be used to replicate the results presented in the [journal paper]()
-> Matthia Sabatelli, Nicolae Banari, Marie Cocriamont, Eva Coudyzer, Karine Lasaracina, Walter Daelemans, Pierre Geurts & Mike Kestemont, "Advances in Digital Music Iconography.
+> Matthia Sabatelli, Nikolay Banar, Marie Cocriamont, Eva Coudyzer, Karine Lasaracina, Walter Daelemans, Pierre Geurts & Mike Kestemont, "Advances in Digital Music Iconography.
 Benchmarking the detection of musical instruments in unrestricted, non-photorealistic images from the artistic domain". *Digital Humanities Quarterly* (2020).

 ![alt text](https://github.com/paintception/MINeRVA/blob/master/images/readme_img.png)